AlexsLemonade/2023-chop-training/instructor-notes/merge-conflict.md

 # new code
 group_by(species, island)
 ```
-* Push all code, and file a quick 'n dirty PR, which co-instructor quickly approves, and merge the PR.
-  * Note aloud that we are moving through this step quickly only for the purpose of the demonstration!

 * Second, modify `scripts/plot_penguins_histogram.R` as follows (ensure code changes are on the same line to induce later conflicts), and `add/commit` the change.
 ```r
 # original code